Maslow Software

 7. Updates port list.

-8. Begins the machine calibration procedure.
+8. Starts the machine calibration steps.

 9. Advanced options (see below).